Graphic Artist vs Graphic Designer: Understanding the Difference

 Branding guidelines such as font designs and logo creation

-Read more: What Does a Graphic Designer Do? (and How Do I Become One?)

 Graphic artists and graphic designers have slightly different skill sets.
 Graphic designers must determine the clearest and most aesthetically pleasing way to present words and images within a specified space.
-In addition, they use problem-solving skills to encourage viewers to interact with the product.
+They use problem-solving skills to encourage viewers to interact with the product.

 On the other hand, graphic artists focus more on communicating feelings than solving problems.
 They are more like storytellers who create a narrative and are less driven by specific rules.

-Designers may work more within a creative team that includes copywriters, editors, and creative managers who execute marketing strategies.
+Additionally, whilst graphic artists can work in the same companies as graphic designers, artists may work more often as freelancers.
+Designers tend to work within a creative team that includes copywriters, editors, and creative managers who execute marketing strategies.
 Graphic artists more often work separately from a team.
-Both graphic designers and graphic artists can work as freelancers.

-While graphic artists and graphic designers can teach themselves skills through apprenticeships, self-study, or years of practise, aspiring professionals are likely to have bachelor's degrees and certifications.
+Whilst graphic artists and graphic designers can learn skills through apprenticeships, self-study, or years of practice, aspiring professionals are likely to have post-secondary degrees and certifications.

-Graphic designers tend to have bachelor’s degrees in graphic design or a related arts field, such as art and design, communication design, or illustration.
-You might also qualify for a position with a foundation degree or higher national diploma.
+Graphic designers typically need a bachelor's degree in graphic design or a related arts field, but they might also pursue a diploma programme or certification after Class 10 and 12.
 Coursework may include classes in:

 Commercial graphic production